ahartness/omarchy-hrtns/README.md

 ## Next Items TODO
 - Add more applications
+- Automatically add my git repos and git config to the Work Folder
 - Add more themes
 - Add more dotfiles
     - Add more terminal options